FranzAmigoni/Conway_GoL/README.md

 Conway Game of Life as expalined in the 8th lesson from antirez in this YT channel

+Working code is on CodeBlocks, maybe one day I will use it here. open() and dup2() are working only if the file is newly created.
+Not possible to change an existing one;

 Seed for The Champions.png
     set_cell(old_grid,18,18,ALIVE);
     set_cell(old_grid,18,19,ALIVE);